astronomer/docs/astro/ci-cd-templates/template-overview.md

 ### Preview Deployment templates

-_Preview Deployments_ are Deployments which are automatically created and deleted when you create a new branch from your main Astro project branch.
-The Preview Deployment has the same configuration as the base Deployment, but it runs the code from your new branch.
+_Preview Deployments_ are Deployments which are automatically created and deleted when you create a feature branch from your main Astro project branch.
+The Preview Deployment has the same configuration as the base Deployment, but it runs the code from your feature branch.
 When you merge or delete the branch, the preview Deployment is automatically deleted.

 To implement this feature, you need four separate CI/CD actions to complete the following actions